Symatem/Documentation/Transport/Ontology.md

     - Can be optimized internally (no overhead)
     - Limited by the available Symbols

-### Referencing triples
+### Referencing Triples / Meta Triples
 - Triple-ID: Just store a reference to an existing Triple
     - Requires the Triple to actually exist, no virtual or hypothetical Triples possible
     - A new type of Triple-Symbol would have to be introduced
-    - Would be inconsistent with the rest of the model which uses only Symbols and BitMaps
+    - Would be inconsistent with the rest of the model which uses only Symbols and data fields
 - Triple Attribute: Specialize the Attribute and let it inherit from the original Attribute as prototype
     - Attributes gain a special role and this is thus asymmetric
     - Harder to look for specific Attributes: They have to be derived first
-- Triple BitMap: A BitMap storing the tree Symbols
+- Triple as Raw Symbol Tuple: A data field storing the tree Symbols
     - Semantics can not be found by the search indices
     - Generates a smaller storage overhead
 - Triple Entity: An Entity storing the three Symbols as Attribute-Value-pairs (We use this option)